-- 4.1 Myners' first Principle states that decisions should only be taken by persons or organisations with the skills, information, and resources necessary to take them effectively.
+4.1 Myners' first Principle states that decisions should only be taken by persons or organisations with the skills, information, and resources necessary to take them effectively.
 Where trustees elect to take investment decisions, they must have sufficient expertise and appropriate training to be able to evaluate critically any advice they take.
-All members of the Authority are required to complete an on-line Learning Academy and the Pensions Regulator's Public Sector Toolkit and are supported to undertake LGA's 3 day fundamentals training programme where they are able to do so as well as being exposed, on the occasions that they review investment performance and strategy, to presentations on topical issues, and differing types of investment.
-In addition, a Learning and Development Strategy is in place which identifies individual learning needs and aims to address through both internal and external means. - 4.2 Formal statutory responsibility for the LGPS and fund investment remains with the administering authority that is answerable for the effective and prudent management of the scheme.
+4.2 Formal statutory responsibility for the LGPS and fund investment remains with the administering authority that is answerable for the effective and prudent management of the scheme.
 Current representation on the Authority provides the appropriate balance between accountability and inclusion as required by best practice with councillors serving on the Authority having full voting rights as a matter of course.